ericlee878/ScienceDeJargonizer/README.md

-# ScienceDeJargonizer
+# Science De-jargonizer

 ## About

-We built a little system and wrote a short paper about it to submit to the Computation+Journalism Symposium 2024: **ScienceDeJargonizer** can simplify scientific jargon for journalists without scientific backgrounds, using Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).
+We built a little system and wrote a short paper about it to submit to the Computation+Journalism Symposium 2024: the **Science De-jargonizer** can simplify scientific jargon for journalists without scientific backgrounds, using Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).
 This tool transforms complex terms into clear explanations, aiding accurate and accessible science reporting.
 It is a prototype, intended as a roof-of-concept to demonstrate the potential benefits and drawbacks of such an application.
 Here's our codebase for the study, with all our data collection code, data analysis, prompts, and datasets.

 ## Features